All-Terrain Vehicles (ATVs) are designed for adventure, but just like any other vehicle, their tires don’t last forever.

 If your tires look like the image below, you’ve gone too far and the tires are very worn out and dangerous.

-The reason ATV tires don’t last as long as car tires is that driving on a solid surface like asphalt is very different from off-road terrain.
+The reason the tires don’t last as long as car tires is that driving on a solid surface like asphalt is very different from off-road terrain.
 Your car tires are made for driving on roads and are made to handle that.

 The best thing to do when it comes to ATV tires is to buy good quality tires and don’t ride them hard.